Avalon-S/HPC4DS-Project-GWO/README.md

 **Some faster methods**
 - Standard Parallelization: The master process only sends `alpha`, `beta`, and `delta` information back to each process, but the largest sorting overhead still occurs in the master process.
-- Master-worker Island Parallelization: Let each child process's local `alpha`, `beta`, and `delta` directly update its population individuals, which will converge faster (essentially independent GWO), but this will dilute the idea of "Master-worker" too much.
+- Master-worker Island Parallelization: Let each child process's local `alpha`, `beta`, and `delta` directly update its population individuals, which will converge faster (essentially independent GWO), but this will dilute the idea of "master-worker" too much.

 [Back to Table of Contents](#table-of-contents)